thomasWeise/distributedComputingExamples/hadoop/README.md

 ## 3. Licensing

-Some of the examples take some inspiration from the [maven-hadoop-java-wordcount-template](https://github.com/H4ml3t/maven-hadoop-java-wordcount-template) by [H3ml3t](https://github.com/H4ml3t), for which no licensing information is provided.
+Some of the examples take some inspiration from the <a href="https://github.com/H4ml3t/maven-hadoop-java-wordcount-template">maven-hadoop-java-wordcount-template</a> by <a href="https://github.com/H4ml3t">H3ml3t</a>, for which no licensing information is provided.
 The examples, are entirely differently in several ways, for instance in the way we build fat jars.
-Anyway, this original project is nicely described in [this blog entry](https://nosqlnocry.wordpress.com/2015/03/13/hadoop-mapreduce-wordcount-example-in-java-introduction-to-hadoop-job/).
+Anyway, this original project is nicely described in <a href="https://nosqlnocry.wordpress.com/2015/03/13/hadoop-mapreduce-wordcount-example-in-java-introduction-to-hadoop-job/">this blog entry</a>.

-Furthermore, the our `wordCount` is based on the well-known [word counting example](http://wiki.apache.org/hadoop/WordCount) for Hadoop's map reduce functionality.
-It is based on the version by provided Luca Menichetti [meniluca@gmail.com](mailto:meniluca@gmail.com) under the GNU General Public License version 2.
+Furthermore, the our `wordCount` is based on the well-known <a href="http://wiki.apache.org/hadoop/WordCount">word counting example</a> for Hadoop's map reduce functionality.
+It is based on the version by provided Luca Menichetti <a href="mailto:meniluca@gmail.com">meniluca@gmail.com</a> under the GNU General Public License version 2.